 Companies surveyed this year were also asked to have a company official with a rank equal to that of a chief financial officer or higher to sign off on their reports to Hawaii Business.
 Hawaii Business does not assume any liability for the absolute correctness of the information printed in these rankings.

 Over the years, Hawaii Business has developed a number of definitions when classifying data:

-o Parent Company: This refers to the parent of the ranked company.
-Companies surveyed were asked to identify and report the ultimate parent company.
+o PARENT COMPANY: This refers to the parent of the ranked company.
+Companies surveyed were asked to identify and report the ultimate parent company and its location.

 o A sales volume that is high enough to qualify.
 For definition of sales by industry, see above explanation.